Ted Luscombe

 Lawrence Edward Luscombe OStJ (10 November 1924 – 3 May 2022) was a British Anglican bishop and author.
 He was Bishop of Brechin from 1975 to 1990 and primus of the Scottish Episcopal Church from 1985 to 1990.

 Early life and education

 Luscombe was educated at Torquay Boys' Grammar School, an all-boys state grammar school in Torquay, Devon.
 He studied at King's College London and Kelham Theological College.

 Career

 Early career

-Luscombe served in the Indian Army between 1942 and 1945.
+Luscombe served during the Second World War in the Indian Army between 1942 and 1945.
 On 19 March 1944, he was granted an emergency commission as a second lieutenant.
 On 1 August 1945, he transferred to the Devonshire Regiment of the British Army with the rank of war substantive lieutenant.

 Luscombe became an associate of the Institute of Chartered Accountants (ACA) in 1952 and worked as a chartered accountant until 1963.

 Ordained ministry

 Luscombe was ordained in the Scottish Episcopal Church as a deacon in 1963 and as a priest one year later in 1964.
 His ecclesiastical career began as a curate at St Margaret's Glasgow after which he was rector of St Barnabas' Paisley.
 From 1971 to 1975 he was provost of St Paul's Cathedral, Dundee.

 In 1975, Luscombe was consecrated a bishop and appointed the 50th Bishop of Brechin.
 Ten years later he was additionally elected the Primus of the Scottish Episcopal Church, a post he held until his retirement in 1990.